 Hacienda Online provides you with a great way to stay informed of all the latest at Hacienda!Subscribe

 "Well, historically, that's what we've seen," says Andrew Brown, director of leasing at Embarcadero Capital Partners.
-The office property investment and management firm owns five assets in Hacienda totaling 600,000 square feet, including Leaf's office.
+The office property investment and management firm has previously owned several assets in Hacienda totaling 600,000 square feet.

 Hacienda is a lively mix of restaurants, retail, housing and office space in Pleasanton, California.
 It is ideally situated near BART and major freeways, with easy access to the rest of the Bay Area and local communities.
 The mix of amenities available at Haciendas creates a rich environment uniquely suited for working and living.